mikependon/RepoDB/RepoDb.Extensions/RepoDb.SqlServer.BulkOperations/README.md

 ## Why use Bulk Operations?

 Basically, we do the normal *Delete*, *Insert*, *Merge* and *Update* operations when interacting with the database.
 The data is processed in an atomic way.
 If we do call the batch operations, the multiple single operation is just being batched and executed at the same time.
 In short, there are round-trips between your application and the database.
-Thus does not give you the maximum performance when doing the batch operations.
+Thus does not give you the maximum performance when doing the CRUD operations.

-With bulk operations, the data is brought from the client application to the database via *BulkInsert* process.
+With bulk operations, all data is brought from the client application to the database via *BulkInsert* process.
 It ignores the audit, logs, constraints and any other database special handling.
 After that, the data is being processed at the same time in the database (server).

 The bulk operations can hugely improve the performance by more than 90% when processing a large datasets.